aeshanw/transferAPI/README.md

 A postgres database will be used to maintain transaction logs and account states.

 ## Assumptions

-Consider the currency is the same for all accounts.
+- Consider the currency is the same for all accounts.
-No need to implement authn or authz
+- No need to implement authn or authz

+## Installation

+Assuming:
+- Docker installed locally

 ## API Specifications